 Consecutive number labels are perfect for keeping track of equipment, inventory, or other items to make your operations run smoother.
 Our consecutive number labels (also called serial number labels) are printed on digital presses.

-The print can be read correctly either in a mirror or when viewed through a transparent surface from the opposite side to the printed substrate.
-Mirror printing is most commonly used with transparent labels, where the labels are to be applied to the inside of a window or other glass surface and the print is to be read from the outside.
+Mirror Image printing is most commonly used with transparent labels.
+The labels are applied to the inside of a window or applied to glass surfaces.
+The print is to be read from the outside.

-Often used as inventory labeling solutions, durablemagnetic labels serve as rack labels that easily can be relocated on demand.
-Rather than going through the hassle of removing permanently affixed labels or dealing with bleed-through from old labels that interfere with scanning accuracy, magnetic labels may be relocated time and again without any sticky residue left behind.
+Often used as inventory labeling solutions, durable magnetic labels serve as rack labels that easily can be relocated on demand.
+Rather than going through the hassle of removing permanently affixed labels or dealing with bleed-through from old labels that interfere with scanning accuracy.
+Magnetic labels may be relocated from time to time without any sticky residue left behind.

 Fuse your label information to the back of a magnetic label and use them for advertising on a side of a car, to identify the products on warehouse shelves, and any situation that you may be arranging and rearranging your products and inventory supply.
 Magnetic Labels are a good alternative to paper labels which peel off over time and leave a sticky residue when labels are changed.

 Cold foil labels are used to apply a lustrous shimmer to delicate or heat-sensitive label materials.
 Cold Foil Labels are made with an on-press application that transfers a thin sheet of foil onto label material using cold printing plates and a UV curing lamp.
 They give a metallic look to your product and can be used on plastic beverage bottles, and house hold goods.